aktfrikshun/gifthealth/README.md

      - Dead-letter queues for failed event processing
      - Batch processing for improved efficiency
    - **Stateless Architecture**: Each request processes independently, making it horizontally scalable
-   - **Cloud Deployment**: Deploy on a IaaS service such as AWS Fargate for serverless container execution with automatic scaling
+   - **Cloud Deployment**: Deploy on a IaaS platform such as AWS Fargate for serverless container execution with automatic scaling
    - **CI/CD Pipeline**: Implement cloud-based CI/CD (e.g., GitHub Actions, GitLab CI, or AWS CodePipeline) for automated testing, building, and deployment
    - **Benefits**:
      - No server management overhead